lydell/js-tokens/README.md

 _Spec: n/a_

-Single code points not matched in another tokens.
+Single code points not matched in another token.

 Examples: